pytroll/pyresample/docs/source/howtos/configuration.rst

     import pyresample
     with pyresample.config.set(some_key="some_value):
         # ... some pyresample code ...
-    # ... code using the original cache_dir
+    # ... code using the original 'some_key' setting

 Similarly, if you need to access one of the values you can use the ``pyresample.config.get`` method.